Kim Carnes: 1982–1987: Voyeur and further releases

-Carnes' later hits included two more singles that just missed the pop top 10: "Crazy in the Night" (from Barking at Airplanes) and "What About Me?" with Kenny Rogers and James Ingram.
+Carnes's later hits included two more singles that just missed the pop top 10: "Crazy in the Night" (from Barking at Airplanes) and "What About Me?" with Kenny Rogers and James Ingram.
 Kim also reached the Adult Contemporary Top 10 four times after "Bette Davis Eyes"–with "I Pretend" (No. 9), "What About Me?"
 (No. 1), "Make No Mistake, He's Mine" with Barbra Streisand (No. 8) (co-produced by Carnes with Bill Cuomo) and "Crazy in Love" (No. 10).
 On January 19, 1985, Carnes had the distinction of being on the Billboard Hot 100 with three singles simultaneously, "What About Me", "Make No Mistake, He's Mine", and "Invitation to Dance" from the soundtrack to the film That's Dancing!
-It meant she was on the chart as a solo artist in addition to being part of a duo and a trio.
+It meant that she was on the chart as a solo artist in addition to being part of a duo and a trio.

 Carnes was nominated for a Grammy Award for Best Rock Vocal Performance Female for Voyeur.
 The song "Looker" from that album was on the soundtrack for the 1981 film Looker.
-In 1983 she was nominated again as Best Rock Vocal Performance Female for "Invisible Hands" in 1984.
+In 1983, she was nominated again as Best Rock Vocal Performance Female for "Invisible Hands".
 The Carnes song "I'll Be Here Where the Heart Is" was on the soundtrack for the 1983 film Flashdance soundtrack.

 Carnes was among the artists who collaborated on the USA for Africa fundraising single "We Are the World" in 1985, shown in the music video and heard singing the last line of the song's bridge with Huey Lewis and Cyndi Lauper.
 Carnes sang "My Heart Has a Mind of Its Own" in a duet with Jeffrey Osborne for the soundtrack to the 1987 parody Spaceballs.
 In the same year, Carnes recorded "The Heart Must Have a Home" for the American drama film Summer Heat.

 1988–1997: Return to Nashville and Japanese releases

 Carnes reunited with producer Jimmy Bowen for her eleventh album View from the House, released in July 1988.
 It peaked at no. 36 on the Billboard Top Country Albums chart.
 Featuring musicians including Vince Gill, Lyle Lovett, Steve Wariner and Bruce Hornsby, the album was described as a return to the country and folk influences of her early albums.
 "Crazy in Love" was released as the album's lead single, peaking at no. 13 on Billboards Adult Contemporary chart.

 In 1991, Carnes recorded the single "Hooked on the Memory of You" as a duet with Neil Diamond for his album Lovescape.
 A second track titled "Hard Times for Lovers" was released as a bonus track.
-In 1992, Diamond released a compilation album titled The Greatest Hits: 1966–1992 which featured a third duet with Carnes, a cover of "Heartbreak Hotel".
+In 1992, Diamond released a compilation album titled The Greatest Hits: 1966–1992, which featured a third duet with Carnes, a cover of "Heartbreak Hotel".

 In 1993, Carnes released Gypsy Honeymoon: The Best of Kim Carnes.
 The title track peaked at No. 65 in Germany.

 In 1997, Carnes co-wrote "Just One Little Kiss" with Greg Barnhill for Lila McCann's debut album Lila.